Azure/iot-edge-v1/samples/java_sample/java_devbox_setup.md

 You can verify that the environment variables necessary to run **_Maven 3_** have been set correctly by running `mvn --version`.

 <a name="installgw"/>
-## Install Azure IoT Gateway SDK
+## Install Azure IoT Edge

-- There are two ways to get the .jar library for the Java module binding for the Microsoft Azure IoT Gateway SDK.
+- There are two ways to get the .jar library for the Java module binding for Azure IoT Edge.
 You may either download the source code and build on your machine, or include the project as a dependency in your project if your project is a Maven project.
 Both methods are described below.

 <a name="installgwsource">
-### Build Java binding for the Azure IoT Gateway SDK from sources
+### Build Java binding for Azure IoT Edge from sources
-- Get a copy of the **Azure IoT Gateway SDK** from GitHub if you have not already done so.
+- Get a copy of **Azure IoT Edge** from GitHub if you have not already done so.
 You should fetch a copy of the source from the **master** branch of the GitHub repository: <https://github.com/Azure/azure-iot-gateway-sdk>
 - When you have obtained a copy of the source, you can build the binding for Java.

 Open a command prompt and use the following commands for the steps above: